CheckPointSW-Community/CPX-2025-automation-ws/README.md

 ```bash
 cd ~/CPX-2025-automation-ws/01-terraform
 ```
-2. Run `terraform init` to download the provider and initialize the coresponding modules
+2. Run `terraform init` to download the provider and initialize the corresponding modules
 3. Run `terraform apply` and look at the plan and the 33 changes that will be made
 4. Accept by answering **yes**